PolishDrBirkin/PolishDrBirkin/README.md

 * My main interest is deltarune but I also like undertale, resident evil, fear and hunger, JoJo and I don't remember more!!

-* My fav music is gothic rock and overall I love goth music.
+* My fav music is gothic rock and overall I love gothic music.
 I love everything gothic BUT I DON'T LABEL MYSELF AS A GOTH!

 ## PLEASE READ MY SPAMTENNA FANFIC!!!
 I would love to get recognition - link to AO3 under my profile!!